 Which means the entire biblical ethic of speech is built on a foundation the modern world refuses: that the words problem is a heart problem, and the heart is not self-correcting.
 "The tongue has the power of life and death" (Proverbs 18:21) — words make and unmake, bless and curse, build cathedrals of trust over years and burn them down in a sentence.
 But the power of the tongue is borrowed power; it is the heart's power, surfacing.
 When Isaiah saw the holiness of God, he did not cry out about his deeds or his thoughts.
 He cried out about his mouth: "Woe to me!
 I am ruined!
 For I am a man of unclean lips" (Isaiah 6:5).
 He had understood the diagnosis.
 The lips are the place the uncleanness shows.

-The Steel Man — "This Is Just Tone-Policing"
+"This Is Just Tone-Policing"

 The objection is sharp and partly fair, so give it its full edge.
 The critic says: "What you call a theology of speech is, in practice, a tool for silencing.
 Every time someone speaks an uncomfortable truth — calls out the abuser, names the injustice, says the hard thing the powerful don't want said — somebody quotes Ephesians 4:29 at them and tells them their tone was wrong.
 Jesus Himself called the religious leaders a brood of vipers; the prophets were not gentle; truth often wounds, and it should.
 Your 'gentle answer' doctrine is how the comfortable keep the prophetic voice quiet.
 And online, the simple fact is that the sharp, provocative voice is the one that gets heard — civility is a losing strategy in an arena engineered for outrage.
 Demanding soft speech is demanding disarmament."
 Grant what is true, and much is.
 Real prophetic speech is often sharp; Jesus and the prophets were not managing their brand; truth does wound, and a Christianity that only ever murmurs has lost its nerve.
 Tone-policing as a weapon to protect the powerful and silence the wounded is a real and ugly thing, and the gospel is on the side of the truth-teller, not the comfortable.

 But the objection collapses the one distinction the text actually draws.
 Ephesians 4:29 does not say only say soft things; it says: "only what is helpful for building others up according to their needs, that it may benefit those who listen."
 The standard is not volume or softness — it is whom the word serves.
 Jesus' "brood of vipers" was aimed upward, at the powerful, for the sake of the trapped; it built up the crowd by exposing their predators.
 The test that separates prophetic sharpness from sinful cruelty is not the decibel level; it is the heart's overflow underneath.
 Is this word spilling over from love that wants the hearer's good, even when it has to wound to heal?
 Or is it spilling over from contempt that wants the speaker's superiority, the dopamine of the dunk, the small dark pleasure of being right at someone's expense?
-James names the two springs exactly: "the wisdom that comes from heaven is first of all pure; then peace-loving" (James 3:17), against "bitter envy and selfish ambition" that "boast about it" (James 3:14).
+James names the two springs exactly: "the wisdom that comes from heaven is first of all pure; then peace-loving" (James 3:17), against "bitter envy and selfish ambition" harbored in the heart (James 3:14).
 The sharpest true word from a heart of love is righteous.
 The gentlest word from a heart of contempt is poison in a soft wrapper.
 The objection is right that softness is not the standard — and wrong that there is no standard.
 The standard is the spring.

 The Comments Section as a Diagnostic